MAIF/otoroshi/manual/src/main/paradox/topics/clustering.md

     leader {
-      name = ${?CLUSTER_LEADER_NAME}   # name of the instance, if none, it will be generated urls = ["http://127.0.0.1:8080"] # urls to contact the leader cluster host = "otoroshi-api.foo.bar"    # host of the otoroshi api in the leader cluster clientId = "apikey-id"           # otoroshi api client id clientSecret = "secret"          # otoroshi api client secret cacheStateFor = 4000             # state is cached during (ms)
+      name = ${?CLUSTER_LEADER_NAME}   # name of the instance, if none, it will be generated urls = ["http://127.0.0.1:8080"] # urls to contact the leader cluster host = "otoroshi-api.oto.tools"    # host of the otoroshi api in the leader cluster clientId = "apikey-id"           # otoroshi api client id clientSecret = "secret"          # otoroshi api client secret cacheStateFor = 4000             # state is cached during (ms)